axingjia/Journey_To_Technical_Communication/README.md

 ##### Revising Information For a New Audience and Purpose
 SKIM

-#Researching Your Subject
+# Chapter 6: Researching Your Subject

-## Chapter 6: Understanding the Research Process
+##  Understanding the Research Process
 * Analyze Your Audience: Who are your most important readers?
 What are their personal characteristics, their attitude toward your subject, their motivations for reading?
 If you are writing to an expert audience that might be skeptical about your message, you need to do a lot of research to gather the evidence for a convincing argument ->
 * Analyze Your Purpose: Why are you writing?
 Understanding your purpose helps you understand the types of information reader will expect.
 Think in terms of what you want your readers to know or believe or do after they finish reading your document. ->
 * Analyze Your Subject: What do you already know about your subject?
 What do you still need to find out?
 Using techniques such as freewriting and brainstorming.
 You can determine those aspects of the subject you need to investigate->